-After examining the relevant Maryland and federal statutes and cases, and considering the various approaches employed in other jurisdictions, we hold that the Department is generally required under the ADA to make reasonable accommodations for parents with disabilities in rendering reunification efforts in CINA cases, to the extent that such disabilities are made known to the Department.
-The CINA statute instructs that in assessing the Department's reasonable efforts, the court "shall consider[,]" among other things, the extent to which the Department "has complied with the law, regulations, state or federal court orders[.]"
-CJP § 3-816.1(c)(1); see also 42 U.S.C. § 12131(1) (providing that Title II of the ADA covers "any State or local government").
+After examining the relevant Maryland and federal statutes and cases, and considering the various approaches employed in other jurisdictions, we hold that the Department is generally required under the ADA to make reasonable accommodations for parents with disabilities in rendering reunification efforts in CINA cases, as long as the parents make such disabilities, as well as the accommodations they require, known to the Department.
+The CINA statute instructs that in assessing the Department's reasonable efforts, the court "shall consider[,]" among other things, the extent to which the Department "has complied with the law, regulations, [or] state or federal court orders[.]"
+CJP § 3-816.1(c)(1); see also 42 U.S.C. § 12131(1) (providing that Title II of the ADA covers "any State or local government" and "any department, agency, . . . or other instrumentality of a State or . . . local government").
 However, parents who seek accommodations for their disabilities in CINA cases must inform the Department of their specific disability and identify what accommodations are necessary.
 See Adkins v.
 Peninsula Reg'l Med.
 Ctr.
 (Adkins I), 224 Md.
 App.
-115, 148 (2015) (the party claiming an ADA violation bears the burden of "requesting, identifying, or proposing a reasonable accommodation.") (citation omitted).
-Depending on the circumstances, some parents may not be able to identify exactly what accommodations they require, but where, for example, the Department arranges mental health services or rehabilitation services through which necessary accommodations can be identified, it is the parent's obligation to participate in those programs and provide the Department with all reports and assessments.
+115, 148 (2015) (the party claiming an ADA violation bears the burden of "requesting, identifying, or proposing a reasonable accommodation") (citation omitted).
+We recognize that, depending on the circumstances, some parents may not be able to identify exactly what accommodations they require, but where, for example, the Department arranges mental health services or rehabilitation services through which necessary accommodations can be identified, it is the parent's obligation to participate in those programs and provide the Department with all reports and assessments.
 Keeping in mind the broad purpose of the CINA statute, which "is to ensure that juvenile courts (and local departments of social services) exercise authority to protect and advance a child's best interests when court intervention is required," In re T.K., 480 Md.
 122, 147, (2022) (citation omitted), we emphasize that the parents remain obligated to comply with the court orders and service agreements.
 See CJP § 3-802(a)(4) (providing that one of the purposes of the CINA statute is to "hold parents of children found to be in need of assistance responsible for remedying the circumstances that required the court's intervention").